bugmark-trial/scramword_1804/Scramword/tpeyfsu_2.md

-Unscramble this word: i w o t l w h
+Unscramble this word: t p e y f s u

-HINT: the unscrambled word starts with 'whi'
+HINT: the unscrambled word starts with 'st'

 TO RESOLVE THIS ISSUE: unscramble the word, and add it to the document.
 Then submit a pull-request.
 Make sure to reference the correct issue  number (using the `#NNN` syntax) in your pull-request.

-whitlow